 Unfortunately, the information provided here cannot be used to provide a recommendation to producers about what products should or should not be applied to soybean fields to increase yield and profit from the enterprise.
-Rather, each individual producer will have to decide whether or not to spend the money on any of the myriad soil additives with the assurance that they will provide a positive return from their addition, or will contribute to long-term improvement in soil health.
-Producers are cautioned to have a distinct goal in mind if/when the decision is made to use any of the many "soil health" products that are being promoted and sold to enhance crop production sustainability.
+Rather, each individual producer will have to decide whether or not to spend the money on any of the myriad soil additives with the assurnace that they will provide a positive return from their addition, or will contribute to long-term improvement in soil health.
+The current soybean commodity price gives producers the opportunity to explore using inputs that might not otherwise be considered; however, producers are cautioned to have a distinct goal in mind if/when the decision is made to use any of the many "soil health" products that are being promoted and sold to enhance crop production sustainability.
 Otherwise, it will just be adding an expense that may not contribute to increased profits or a more sustainable production system.